shvartz311/ory-shortcuts/README.md

 ## Set up a little more by hand

+If the powershell script above fails, these steps are the manual equivalent

 - To get best Windows Terminal experience, I first install these steps by hand:

   1. Run step 1 from above